nitefood/asn/README.md

 ## Description

-ASN/IPv4/IPv6/Prefix/ASPath lookup tool.
+ASN/IPv4/IPv6/Prefix/ASPath/Organization lookup tool.

-The script will perform an AS path trace (using [mtr](https://github.com/traviscross/mtr) in raw mode and retrieving AS data from the results) for single IPs or DNS results, optionally reporting detailed data for each hop, such as organization/network name, geographic location, etc. (screenshots below).
+The script will perform an AS path trace (using [mtr](https://github.com/traviscross/mtr) in raw mode and retrieving AS data from the results) for single IPs or DNS results, optionally reporting detailed data for each hop, such as organization/network name, geographic location, etc.

+It is also possible to search for netblocks by _organization name_.
+A multiple choice menu will be presented if more than one organization ID matches the search query.

+Screenshots for every lookup option are below.

 The script uses the [Team Cymru](https://team-cymru.com/community-services/ip-asn-mapping/) and the [Prefix WhoIs Project](https://pwhois.org/) services for data.